What We Do

 Our committee members are all friendly, sociable Physicists who can be found around Physics Square and, of course, attending all the social events which we will be planning.

 Take a look at this year's PhySoc committee members below and if you recognise any of us around campus, make sure to say hi!
-We can be spotted easily when wearing our light pink committee hoodies.
+We can be spotted easily when wearing our ULTRAVIOLET committee hoodies.

 We are also easy to approach via our committee email, should you want to ask any questions.

 And make sure to get involved in the great events that we will be planning throughout the year - we look forward to meeting you all and welcoming our new Freshers into PhySoc!

 To keep up to date with our events, make sure to join our Facebook group and follow our Instagram and become a member early on in the year to make the most of these great events!

 TPP - Global Digital Health